-■ QUARTERLY REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF 193 For the quarterly period end led September 27, 2014 or ☐ TRANSITION REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF 193 Commission file num nber: 000-24049 CRA Internat (Exact name of registrant as Massachusetts (State or other jurisdiction of incorporation or organization) 04-2372210 (I.R.S.
-Employer Identification No.) 200 Clarendon Street, Boston, MA (Address of principal executive offices) 02116-5092 (Zip Code) (617) 425- (Registrant's telephone numb Indicate by check mark whether the registrant (1) Section 13 or 15(d) of the Securities Exchange Act of such shorter period that the registrant was required to such filing requirements for the past 90 days.
-Yes ⊠ 1934 during the preceding 12 months (or for file such reports), and (2) has been subject to Indicate by check mark whether the registrant has corporate Web site, if any, every Interactive Data File Rule 405 of Regulation S-T (§ 232.405 of this chapter) shorter period that the registrant was required to subm required to be submitted and posted pursuant to during the preceding 12 months (or for such Indicate by check mark whether the registrant is a non-accelerated filer, or a smaller reporting company. "accelerated filer" and "smaller reporting company" in See definitions of "large accelerated filer," Large accelerated filer \square Accelerated filer \boxtimes Non-a (Do n rep ccelerated filer Smaller reporting company porting company) Indicate by check mark whether the registrant is a Exchange Act).
-Yes \square No \boxtimes a shell company (as defined in Rule 12b-2 of the Indicate the number of shares outstanding of each the latest practicable date. n of the issuer's classes of common stock, as of Class Outstanding at October 23, 2014 Common Stock, no par value per share 9,529,418 shares
+QUARTERLY REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF 193 For the quarterly period ended April 4, 2015 or ☐ TRANSITION REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF 193 Commission file nur nber: 000-24049 CRA Internation (Exact name of registrant as Massachusetts 04-2372210 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 200 Clarendon Street, Boston, MA 02116-5092 (Address of principal executive offices) (Zip Code) (Registrant's telephone numb Indicate by check mark whether the registrant (1) Section 13 or 15(d) of the Securities Exchange Act of such shorter period that the registrant was required to such filing requirements for the past 90 days.
+Yes has filed all reports required to be filed by 1934 during the preceding 12 months (or for file such reports), and (2) has been subject to Indicate by check mark whether the registrant has corporate Web site, if any, every Interactive Data File Rule 405 of Regulation S-T (§ 232.405 of this chapter) shorter period that the registrant was required to subm required to be submitted and posted pursuant to during the preceding 12 months (or for such Indicate by check mark whether the registrant is a non-accelerated filer, or a smaller reporting company. "accelerated filer" and "smaller reporting company" in See definitions of "large accelerated filer," accelerated filer Indicate by check mark whether the registrant is a Exchange Act).
+Yes \square No \boxtimes a shell company (as defined in Rule 12b-2 of the Indicate the number of shares outstanding of each the latest practicable date. n of the issuer's classes of common stock, as of Class Outstanding at April 30, 2015 Common Stock, no par value per share 9,163,203 shares